 The No Poo Method Didn’t Work For Me

 It’s no secret that I like my personal care products to be as natural as possible.
-I use a natural deodorant, make my own body wash, toothpaste and facial moisturizer.
-I want to avoid sulfates and parabens and formaldehyde.
+I use a natural deodorant, make my own body wash, toothpaste, and facial moisturizer.
+I try to avoid sulfates and parabens and formaldehyde.
 Oh my.

 So, I heard about the no poo method of hair care and decided to try it.
 I have thick, fine, slightly wavy hair.
-Before the no poo method I was washing it every other day.
+Before the no poo method I was washing my hair every other day.
 After two days without shampooing, my hair was pretty gross.
-When I don’t use conditioner, I have a lot of static and “flyaways”.
+When I don’t use conditioner I have a lot of static and “flyaways”.